openedx/edx-platform/docs/course_authors/source/appendices/e.rst

 expression and the numerical ranges over which the variables must be sampled in order to test for correctness.

-The syntax of the problem is shared with that of the Numerical Response, including default variables and functions, the difference being that the grader may specify additional variables, as above.

-A further note about the variables: when the following greek letters are typed out, an appropriate character is substituted:
+A further note about the variables: when the following Greek letters are typed out, an appropriate character is substituted:

   ``alpha beta gamma delta epsilon varepsilon zeta eta theta vartheta iota